-"Unique identifier" means a barcode or radio frequency identification device and an alphanumeric code generated by the Cannabis Analytic Tracking System that is assigned and unique to each cannabis batch, and from which the complete history of the cannabis can be determined in the Cannabis Analytic Tracking System;

-"User" means an employee of the licensee that is authorized to access the Cannabis Analytic Tracking System and has been assigned user credentials; and

-"User credentials" means the unique set of credentials, including a username and password, assigned to a user to access the Cannabis Analytic Tracking System.
+- (79) "Unique identifier" means a barcode or radio frequency identification device and an alphanumeric code generated by the Cannabis Analytic Tracking System that is assigned and unique to each cannabis batch, and from which the complete history of the cannabis can be determined in the Cannabis Analytic Tracking System; - (80) "User" means an employee of the licensee that is authorized to access the Cannabis Analytic Tracking System and has been assigned user credentials; and - (81) "User credentials" means the unique set of credentials, including a username and password, assigned to a user to access the Cannabis Analytic Tracking System.

-Section 21a-XXX-2.
+Section 21a-421j-2.
 Reportable Events.

-- (a) A licensee, and any employee, shall immediately notify the department in writing upon becoming aware of any suspected: - (1) Diversion, theft, loss, adulteration, or unauthorized destruction of any cannabis; or - (2) Loss or unauthorized alteration of records related to cannabis, qualifying patients, caregivers, or research subjects, or any other records required pursuant to the act or sections 21a-XXX-1 to 21a-XXX-40, inclusive, of these Policies and Procedures.
+- (a) A licensee, and any employee, including a cannabis testing laboratory employee and research program employee, shall immediately notify the department in writing upon becoming aware of any suspected: - (1) Diversion, theft, loss, adulteration, or unauthorized destruction of any cannabis; - (2) Loss or unauthorized alteration of records related to cannabis, qualifying patients, caregivers, or research program subjects, or any other records required pursuant to chapter 420h of the Connecticut General Statutes or sections 21a-421j-1 to 21a-421j-39, inclusive, of the Regulations of Connecticut State Agencies; or - (3) Damage or other event outside the ordinary course of business that impacts any room in the cannabis establishment containing cannabis; or - (4) Action taken to remove cannabis from the market, including but not limited to product recall.